Magnus69420/Bus_Ticket_Booking_Program/README.md

 # Bus_Ticket_Booking_Program
-A minimalistic project to book Bus Tickets using Python as Front-End and the Back-end, using MySQL as the DBMS.
+A minimalistic project to book Bus Tickets with a CLI Front-End and Python Back-end, using MySQL as the DBMS.

 This is a simple program, which may be used for high school projects.
 The program connects to your MySQL DBMS, and performs operations on it.